 - Do you still lead a small group of your own?

 - Are you excited about upcoming events because it means you get to have more time to spend alongside your leaders with students?

 - Do you actively model the same expectations and responsibilities that you have for your team?

 - Do you delegate and hand off up front leadership so that you can be an active participant in ministry?

-Is that you; are you the leader that is leading leaders by leading with them?
-As you continue in youth ministry and as you grow older, if that is you–carry on!
-I know great older men and women of God who are still in the middle of the Dodgeball games, still sitting at lunch tables, and continuing to do the dirty work of spiritual discipleship.
+Is that you?
+Are you the leader that is leading leaders by leading with them?
+As you grow older, if that is you, carry on!
+I know great older men and women who are still in the middle of the Dodgeball games, sitting at lunch tables, and continuing to do the dirty work of spiritual discipleship.
 If you are a leader WITH leaders do not “grow weary in well doing” my friend.

 Whichever one you are, you are needed!
 If you are a leader of leaders thank you for leading, training and passing on wisdom.
 If you are a leader with leaders thank you for your willingness to do life alongside students as well as leaders.
-If you are not sure which one you are or God is calling you to be?
-Spend some time in prayer, with trusted friends, and considering your leadership gifts the kingdom needs both.
+If you are not sure what type of leader you are, spend some time in prayer and with trusted friends, considering your leadership gifts.
+Just remember, the kingdom needs both.

 Disclaimer: The views and opinions expressed in the YS Blog are those of the authors and do not necessarily reflect the opinion or position of YS.